Office of Multicultural Programs and International Students

 - Women’s History Month (History heritage month is March)

-Adrian College offers leadership involvement opportunities and cultural programming through the support of ALPHA (African American Leaders Promoting Higher Achievement), the International Student Organization (ISO) and the Multicultural Programs Peer Mentoring project.
+Adrian College offers leadership involvement opportunities and cultural programming through the support of ALPHA (African American Leaders Promoting Higher Achievement), the AC Culture Club and the Multicultural Programs Peer Mentoring project.
 These groups provide a variety of social and academic support.
 They also provide cultural and leadership programs that foster culture, ethnic understanding and acceptance.
-To learn more about ALPHA and ISO, please visit the Student Organizations page.
+To learn more about ALPHA and the AC Culture Club, please visit the Student Organizations page.